wmay/euc-safety/_guides/helmets.md

 moped helmets and the Dutch NTA standard for e-bike helmets.
 The Snell L-98 standard is meant for vehicles traveling below highway speeds, while the NTA e-bike standard is meant for e-bikes traveling up to 28mph (the legal top speed for e-bikes in the Netherlands).
-Unfortunately, as of May 2023, no helmets have the moped certification, but at least we can use it for comparison.
-I currently know of two full face helmets with the e-bike certification, The Beam's Virgo and Bell's Full-10 Spherical.
+Unfortunately, as of June 2023, no helmets have the moped certification, but at least we can use it for comparison.
+I currently know of three full face helmets with the e-bike certification, The Beam's Virgo, Bell's Full-10 Spherical, and Bluegrass' Vanguard.

 Many helmet standards, including these, use a common impact testing scheme, which involves dropping a dummy head in a helmet onto an anvil and measuring the